awni/awni.github.io/_posts/2017-8-17-pytorch-tensorflow.md

 *Winner: PyTorch*

 Building or binding custom extensions written in C, C++ or CUDA is doable with both frameworks.
-TensorFlow again requires a more boiler plate code though is arguably cleaner for supporting multiple types and devices.
+TensorFlow again requires more boiler plate code though is arguably cleaner for supporting multiple types and devices.
 In PyTorch you simply write an interface and corresponding implementation for each of the CPU and GPU versions.
 Compiling the extension is also straight-forward with both